Rob Kardashian Weight Loss: Wendy Williams Calls ‘KUWTK’ Star A ‘Slob’ Despite New Transformation

 Rob Kardashian has been making headlines lately for his amazing weight loss.
-The Keeping Up With the Kardashians star is slowly putting his life back on track after a long-time battle with depression, weight gain and type 2 diabetes.
+The Keeping Up With the Kardashians star is slowly putting his life back on track after a long-time battle with depression, weight gain, and type 2 diabetes.
 However, despite his physical and mental transformation, Wendy Williams still sees him as a bum and she’s certainly not one to shy away from telling him what she exactly feels about it.

 The 53-year-old controversial host is infamously known for her below-the-belt comments and one of her favorite targets are the Kardashian/Jenner clan.
 So when recent reports revealed that Rob Kardashian was unhappy with Blac Chyna’s Easter Sunday brawl at Six Flags, Wendy Williams reminded him that this is the life that he has chosen when he got his ex-partner pregnant.